Most (city): Culture

-The construction of the Repre House of Culture (originally called "Regional House of Culture of Miners and Energy Workers") started in 1972, but was not completed until 2 June 1984.
+The new theatre was planned for the new city centre from the late 1960s.
+The construction of the Repre House of Culture (originally called "Regional House of Culture of Miners and Energy Workers") started in 1972, but was not completed until 2 June 1984 and was opened on 7 November 1985.
+Designed by Ivo Klimeš following his completion winning design in 1969, it features a 500 seat auditorium and was called Divadlo Pracujících ("Theatre of the Working People") until 1990.
 The building includes a planetarium located on the roof sphere, a cinema and numerous rooms and halls.

 The city sold the building to the private sector in 2010 and has been subject to numerous replacement and refurbishment proposals.

-The new theatre was planned for the new city centre from the late 1960s, but construction did not commence until 1979 and was opened on 7 November 1985.
-Designed by Ivo Klimeš following his completion winning design in 1969, it features a 500 seat auditorium and was called Divadlo Pracujících ("Theatre of the Working People") until 1990.

 Education

 Three universities have detached workplaces in Most: Czech University of Life Sciences Prague, VSB – Technical University of Ostrava, and University of Finance and Administration.